yaqwsx/bcthesis/caching.md

 \autoref{subsec:symdivine:smt:impl}.
 Syntactic equality can eliminate a query to an \smt solver in case of diamond shapes, that result in the syntactically same path conditions.
 If this diamond-shape results in a syntactically different path conditions, \smt solver has to be called.
-If such a diamond appears in multi- state space again, the same query is performed.
+If such a diamond appears in multi-state space again, the same query is performed.
 If naive caching is present, the second query to an \smt solver can be eliminated.

 We have implemented this naive approach in \symdivine version from \cite{BHB14}.
 The naive caching is implemented using a hash-map from an \smt query to a result